 In Tor, each circuit can be shared by many TCP streams.
 To avoid delays, users construct circuits preemptively.
-To limit linkability among their streams, users' OPs build a new circuit periodically if the previous one has been used, and expire old used circuits that no longer have any open streams.
-OPs consider making a new circuit once a minute: thus even heavy users spend negligible time building circuits, but a limited number of requests can be linked to each other through a given exit node.
-Also, because circuits are built in the background, OPs can recover from failed circuit creation without delaying streams and thereby harming user experience.
+To limit linkability among their streams, users' OPs build a new circuit periodically if the previous ones have been used, and expire old used circuits that no longer have any open streams.
+OPs consider rotating to a new circuit once a minute: thus even heavy users spend negligible time building circuits, but a limited number of requests can be linked to each other through a given exit node.
+Also, because circuits are built in the background, OPs can recover from failed circuit creation without harming user experience.